A11YChi/organizer-onboarding/README.md

 ### Background of A11YChi

 ---
-Before becoming an organizer, you must read and agree to A11YChi's [Code of Conduct (CoC)](https://github.com/A11YChi/Code-of-Conduct).
+Before proceeding, read and agree to A11YChi's [Code of Conduct (CoC)](https://github.com/A11YChi/Code-of-Conduct).
 After agreement, you'll have an onboarding buddy (OB) to guide you through the process.

 ## Onboarding Checklist